marco-hoyer/zcan/README.md

 # zcan
-Protocol adapter for Zehnder ComfoAir Q series devices with CAN bus interface
+A protocol adapter for Zehnder ComfoAir Q series devices with CAN bus interface.
+It reads and interprets CAN messages from a USBtin CAN adapter (https://amzn.to/2KiAR2U) and sends metrics to an Influxdb instance.

 ## Installation